GMG Radio: GMG Radio

 In August 2006, GMG sold its share in Rolling News channel DNN.
 The five regional stations on DAB were then closed down by Chrysalis to be replaced by LBC.
 On 18 December 2006, it was announced that GMG Radio had bought the four Saga Radio branded stations.
 GMG rebranded the Saga stations along with its existing Smooth FM stations in March 2007 to Smooth Radio.

 On 6 October 2008, jazzfm.com was relaunched as Jazz FM across several DAB multiplexes in the UK, using space on local and regional multiplexes from existing GMG Radio stations as well as launching on digital television platforms.
 In November 2008 GMG was awarded the last analogue licence in the UK (covering North and mid Wales).
 They intend to operate the licence using the Real Radio (Wales) format basing its studios in Wrexham.

 On 18 October 2006, it was announced that GMG Radio had bought the two Century branded stations from Gcap Media.
 The Century brand was originally launched by Myers and Simons in North East England in 1994, while they were at Border Television.
 On 18 December 2008, it was announced that Century Radio was to be re-branded as Real Radio on 30 March 2009.

 In April 2009, the Jazz FM name and branding owned by GMG since 2002 were bought by the chief executive of the since formed Jazz FM Investments Ltd, Richard Wheatly.
 Jazz FM transitioned from GMG's local and regional DAB slots to a single slot on the Digital One national DAB ensemble bought by Jazz FM Investments Ltd in 2011.

 GMG radio announced that out of peak time hours news would be shared by news hubs.
-As a result, there is one in Glasgow, one in London and the largest, which is Century Radio, headquarters in Manchester, headed by James Rea.
-Manchester broadcast a "Sky News" type bulletin, in which all GMG Radio stations in northern England Opt in on the hour.
+As a result, there was one in Glasgow, one in London and the largest, which was Century Radio's headquarters in Manchester, headed by James Rea.
+During this period, Manchester broadcast a "Sky News" type bulletin, to which all GMG Radio stations in northern England opted in on the hour.

 Global Radio buyout of GMG Radio

-On 25 June 2012, it was announced Global Radio (the owner of stations such as Capital and Heart) had bought GMG Radio; however, the GMG radio stations would continue to operate separately until a regulatory review into the sale is carried out.
+On 25 June 2012, it was announced Global Radio (the owner of stations such as Capital and Heart) had bought GMG Radio; however, the GMG radio stations would continue to operate separately until a regulatory review into the sale was carried out.

 Real and Smooth

 On 11 October 2012, The Secretary of State Maria Miller announced that Global Radio's takeover of GMG Radio would not be investigated on the grounds of plurality.
 The Competition Commission was due to publish its final report on 27 March 2013.
 On 21 February 2013, it was confirmed that the decision whether Global Radio could take over all GMG Radio's assets would be delayed, until 22 May 2013, two months later than planned.

-On 21 May 2013, the Competition Commission published their final report into Global Radio's acquisition of GMG Radio.
-Global must sell radio stations in seven areas of the UK.
-The stations Global will be required to sell are as follows:
+On 21 May 2013, the Competition Commission published their final report into Global Radio's acquisition of GMG Radio, stating that Global had to sell radio stations in seven areas of the UK.
+The stations Global would be required to sell were as follows: